danieldeitch1/wis_python_final_project/README.md

 2. Fork/download the EPINuc_app repository to your personal computer
 3. Change directory to our repostory.
 This directory should contain the `requirements.txt`, `app.py` and `diagnostics.py` files.
 4. Install the required moduls/packages by typing in the the command promp: `pip install -r requirements.txt`
-5. Run the application by typing in the the command promp: `python app.py`
+5. Run the application by typing in the the command promp `export FLASK_APP=app` and then `flask run`
 6. The epected output should be:
 ```
-* Serving Flask app "app" (lazy loading)
+* Serving Flask app "app"
 * Environment: production
   WARNING: This is a development server.
   Do not use it in a production deployment.